dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/acquisition.md

 **Return value**

-A `DSRect` object which specifies the scan region.
+A `Region` object which specifies the scan region.

 **Code Snippet**